- Two new reduced nicotine cigarettes can now be sold in the United States, but experts are mixed about their benefits.

 “When vaping came out, e-cigarettes were supposed to help people reduce their dependence on nicotine,” Gelbart said.
 “Now 10 or 15 years later, we’re finding out the horrors of that industry.”

-Given the existing research on reduced nicotine cigarettes, in 2015 the
+Given the existing research on reduced nicotine cigarettes, in 2015 the World Health Organization called for the sale of cigarettes to be limited to those with low nicotine levels.

 This leaves the Moonlight and Moonlight Menthol reduced nicotine cigarettes competing against a crowded field of cigarettes with higher nicotine levels.